irwannafly/inomaly/README.md

-inomaly: automate fill missing data)
+inomaly: an automation for filling blank data)
 =====================================================================================================

 *Solution for big data*